infochimps-sales/smart-maintenance-demo/README.md

     /home/$USER/anaconda/bin/python dashboard.py

-and browse that dashboard here:
+and press q, y to dismiss the ELinks console then appears.
+And browse the resulting dashboard here:

     http://cdh-foyer.platform.infochimps:12321/dashboard.html

-Note about ELinks...

 ###The demo's storyline: